submariner-io/submariner/pkg/cable/wireguard/README.md

 - WireGuard identifies peers by their cryptographic public key without the need to exchange shared secrets.
 The owner of the public key must have the corresponding private key to prove identity.

 - The driver creates the key pair and adds the public key to the local endpoint so other clusters can connect.
 Like `ipsec`, the node IP address is used as the endpoint udp address of the WireGuard tunnels.
-A fixed (hardcoded) port is used for all endpoints.
+A fixed port is used for all endpoints.

 - The drivers adds routing rules to redirect cross cluster communication through `subwg0`.
   (*note: this is different from `ipsec`, which intercepts packets at netfilter level.*)